BenKuhnhaeuser/RattanID/README.md

 | Step | Description
 | --- | ---
 | 1.
 Sampling | Sample collection, labelling and drying
 | 2.
-DNA extraction | Isolating genetic information from the sample
+DNA extraction | Isolating genetic material from the sample
 | 3.
 DNA sequencing | Digitising genetic information to make it accessible for bioinformatic analysis
 | 4.
 Identification | Species identification by comparison of its genetic information to a reference database